COVID Treatment Infusion Center Self Referral

 The Baltimore Convention Center Infusion Center team will review the referral information and contact the patient as soon as possible, between 8:30 am and 6 pm, Monday through Friday.
 If monoclonal treatment is indicated, we will coordinate services right away.

 Administered by IV (through a vein), these outpatient COVID treatments have been shown to reduce hospitalization or emergency room visits when received within 10 days after the start of COVID symptoms.

-- A combination of casirivimab and imdevimab (more widely known as Regeneron, the manufacturer's name) – Patient Fact Sheet (also available in Spanish)
+The monoclonal antibody therapy being offered at the BCC COVID Infusion Center is a combination of casirivimab and imdevimab (more widely known as Regeneron, the manufacturer's name) – Patient Fact Sheet (also available in Spanish).